 These last few days have abruptly reminded me of my firm belief that the rain in Auckland is the WETTEST rain around!
 It also reminded me that I had spotted these cool, one-off raincoats by Mushama + Me that will be lurking at the Auckland Art + Craft Fair tomorrow morning.
 Never fear people not in the 09….they have an online store, post worldwide and for free in NZ!
 Made from vintage fabric which is then laminated and waterproofed, there are 4 cool styles and endless possibilities for the finished

-Hi!
-After beginning life as NZ’s very first design blog in 2008, for its first 9 years, this site tracked a path exclusively focused on connecting you with the work of talented NZ/AUS creative brands/people/products and projects.The intimate, casual reporting and interviewing style used by many early bloggers has slowly been adopted by the media at large to profile makers and artists in the own environments, free of overtly staged imagery and revealing the humans behind the work.
+Hi! – I’m Julia After beginning life as NZ’s very first design blog in 2008, for its first 9 years, this site tracked a path exclusively focused on connecting you with the work of talented NZ/AUS creative brands/people/products and projects.The intimate, casual reporting and interviewing style used by many early bloggers has slowly been adopted by the media at large to profile makers and artists in their own environments, free of overtly staged imagery and revealing the humans behind the work.
 We LOVE this right?
-And it’s TERRIFIC news for our local design
+And it’s TERRIFIC news for

 Emily O’Hara of Hammer & Muse with her “Shifty Sacks” made from shade sail offcuts from The Kiwi Canvas Company, Glen Eden. …… All photography by Evie Mackay …… Yesterday I was lucky to sneak into the Allpress Gallery to get a preview of an exciting new project by Christchurch initiative; Rekindle.
 Having championed the re-use of the massive amount of material resulting from the demolition of buildings from earthquake damage, Rekindle has emerged not only as an exciting and engaged social enterprise but fly the flag for NZ design